On product sets of arithmetic progressions: Introduction

-There is also work on generalizations of Erd\H{o}s multiplication table problem to higher dimensions, see \cite{ Kou14} for references.
+There is also work on generalizations of the Erd\H{o}s multiplication table problem to higher dimensions: see \cite{ Kou14} for references.

-In this paper, we are interested the same problem, but replacing $[N]$ by an arbitrary arithmetic progression $\A$ of $N$ integers.
-In some cases it can be as large as the trivial upper bound $\binom{N+1}{2}$, which is of order $N^2$.
+In this paper, we are interested the same problem but with $[N]$ replaced by an arbitrary arithmetic progression $\A$ of $N$ integers.
+In some cases the size of the product set can be as large as the trivial upper bound $\binom{N+1}{2}$, which is of order $N^2$.
 One example that achieves this bound is $\{1+kd:k\in [N]\}$ where $d > 2N$.
-It is interesting to know whether the size of the product set of any arithmetic progression with given length $N$ is not substantially smaller than the bound in \eqref{eqn: delta}.
-Elekes and Ruzsa \cite{ElekesRuzsa} conjectured that this is true.
-In this paper, we prove this conjecture.
+It is interesting to know whether the size of the product set of any arithmetic progression with given length $N$ can be substantially smaller than the bound in \eqref{eqn: delta}.
+Elekes and Ruzsa \cite{ElekesRuzsa} conjectured that it cannot.
+In this paper, we prove their conjecture.

 \begin{theorem} Let $\A\subseteq\Z$ be a finite arithmetic progression and $\theta = 1- \frac{1+\log \log 4}{\log 4}$.
 Then

 \end{theorem} The strongest lower bound we can prove is $|\mathcal A|^2(\log |\mathcal A|)^{-2\theta} (\log \log |\A|)^{-7-o(1)}$ (Theorem~\ref{thm: best}), which is sharp up to a power of $\log \log |A|$.